The Nature of PE

 The PE Curriculum

-PE/Games lessons provide continuity and a progression of skills - namely, Acquiring and Developing Skills, Selecting and Applying skills, Tactics and Compositional Ideas, Evaluating and Improving Performance and Knowledge/ Understanding of Fitness and Health.
+PE/Games lessons provide continuity and a progression of skills including; Acquiring and Developing Skills, Selecting and Applying skills, Tactics and Compositional Ideas, Evaluating and Improving Performance and Knowledge/ Understanding of Fitness and Health.

 Children in both Key stages will do 2 hours of PE each week.
 Swimming is currently provided to children in Years 3 and 4, which currently happens every Thursday, with coaches provided by Notts County Council.